 According to Tillemann, the US is falling behind on regulating its digital infrastructure, a concern which he hopes the firm can bring to the attention of lawmakers.

 “There are likely few areas that will be more consequential in determining the long-term success of a country in the 21st century than the quality of its digital infrastructure.

-And in the United States right now, we’re not only losing this race, but it’s unclear that many of our policymakers even recognize that there’s a competition underway.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+And in the United States right now, we’re not only losing this race, but it’s unclear that many of our policymakers even recognize that there’s a competition underway.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action